"We do not prop ourselves up on ceremony in the [Aerial] Corps, whatever you may have been used to in the Navy."

-The Phule's Company series, to a degree at least.
-The protagonist, Willard Phule Jr., is put in charge of the Space Legion's Omega Unit - the unit where "discipline problems" and other misfits are sent.note He displayed initiative and captured an enemy leader, unfortunately he didn't know there was a truce on.
-So they promoted him and and put him in charge of their worst outfit.
-Things are very casual, even after he turns them around, but they do know which procedures need to be followed and which ones they can get away with ignoring (or just paying superficial attention to), and they make a point of showing their detractors that they can and do follow procedure to the letter when it counts.
+- The Phule's Company series, to a degree at least.
+The protagonist, Willard Phule Jr., is put in charge of the Space Legion's Omega Unit - the unit where "discipline problems" and other misfits are sent.note Things are very casual, even after he turns them around, but they do know which procedures need to be followed and which ones they can get away with ignoring (or just paying superficial attention to), and they make a point of showing their detractors that they can and do follow procedure to the letter when it counts.

-Some of the characters in George Mc Donald Fraser's McAuslan series, about the Gordon Highlanders shortly after WW 2.
+- Some of the characters in George Mac Donald Fraser's McAuslan series, about the Gordon Highlanders shortly after WW2.
 The Adjutant (Executive Officer) - normally a "feckless young man much given to babbling" and one of a few Englishmen in a Scottish regiment.
 Vague, seemingly unmilitary, and unworldy, when he has to lead in the absence of senior officers and take command of the full regiment, he does so admirably, assessing the situation, barking good orders and delegating tasks to the right people for the job.